 The church is a short walk away from the Place Saint-Michel and just steps away from the Shakespeare and Company bookshop.

 Address: 79 Rue Galande, 75005 Paris (Métro: Saint-Michel, Cluny-La Sorbonne, or Maubert-Mutualité station)

 Besides admiring the exterior of the Sorbonne buildings, visitors may take a guided tour to see the interior.
-However, guided tours are only offered a few times a month (two Wednesdays and one Saturday), during European Heritage Days, or by appointment for groups (on Mondays, Wednesdays, Thursdays, and Fridays).
+Guided tours are offered a few times a month (two Wednesdays and one Saturday at 10:30am and 2:30pm) or by appointment for groups (on Mondays, Wednesdays, Thursdays, and Fridays).
 Reservations plus an entrance fee are required for guided tours.

 Address: 47 Rue des Ecoles, 75005 Paris (Métro: Cluny-La Sorbonne or Maubert-Mutualité station)

 13. Jardin des Plantes & Musée National d'Histoire Naturelle

 The Jardin des Plantes is a legacy of the Royal Garden of medicinal plants kept by King Louis XIII in the 17th century.
 This luxuriant green space is a tranquil spot to relax and escape to nature, right in the heart of Paris.

 Within the 26-hectare Jardin des Plantes are 11 distinct gardens, as well as several greenhouses.
 Highlights include the romantic Jardin de Roses (Rose Garden; the Jardin des Pivoines (Peony Garden); the Jardin Alpin (Alpine Garden) featuring mountain plants; and the Jardin de l'École de Botanique (Garden of the School of Botany), with an exceptional variety of flowers and plants arranged in an educational manner to help viewers understand biodiversity.